sile-typesetter/sile/hyphens/tex/README.md

-The patterns in this folder are derived from the [TeX hyphenation patterns][TeX hyphenation repository](https://github.com/hyphenation/tex-hyphen).
+The patterns in this folder are derived from the [TeX hyphenation repository](https://github.com/hyphenation/tex-hyphen).

 The **sources** subfolder contains the original patterns in TeX format (for reference and easier comparison with the original patterns if the latter are updated).